avisinha1711-bi/PragnaAI-Web/README.md

 # PragnaAI-Web
-Commercial web to redirect to web software
+Commercial web for redirection to web software